hashicorp/hcdiag-ext/README.md

 Modified hcdiag configuration for use by HashiCorp with Customers.

-ℹ️ The hcdiag-ext configuration (with hcdiag) can now be run on a remote host (eg laptop or desktop) as long as the host has network access to the cluster being queried.
-When querying a Vault or Consul cluster, the remote host currently also needs a vault or consul binary to pass [an initial hcdiag startup check](https://github.com/hashicorp/hcdiag/blob/main/agent/agent.go#L443-L467).
-This is not necessary for Terraform and we are looking to remove this requirement for all hcdiag-ext v0.5.x "API-only" use cases.
+The hcdiag-ext configuration (with hcdiag) can now be run on a remote host (eg laptop or desktop) as long as the host has network access to the cluster being queried and the necessary environment variables set.
 The remote execution ability removes the need to install anything on the cluster, significantly easing use and reducing concerns around security and change management.

+You can either use the online version of these scripts hosted in GitHub pages at https://hashicorp.github.io/hcdiag-ext or download this repository and run the html files locally.
+All configuration generation and results parsing is handled with client side javascript.
+The only remote reuqest is to load some fonts from https://fonts.googleapis.com to match HashiCorp branding.

+## Execution summary

+The installation and execution can be summarised in just a few steps, but is explained in detail below this summary.

+**New for v0.6.x**

+1. Install hcdiag on your local machine or product instance, either manually or using the HashiCorp package respositories
+1. Configure your local machine or product instance with the necessary environment variables to connect and authenticate
+1. Generate the hcdiag-ext configuration specific to your [Vault](vault-ent-configuration.html) and/or [Terraform](terraform-ent-configuration.html) use case
+    - Note: there are some constraints to consider for both products which are explained in the full instructions below
+1. Run hcdiag with the necessary arguments to use the hcdiag-ext specific configuration file
+1. Use the [Vault](vault-ent-parser.html) and/or [Terraform](terraform-ent-parser.html) results parsers to generate the results snapshot to share with your HashiCorp contact

+## Detailed execution instructions

-## Install the hcdiag binary or package on your local machine or a product instance
+### Install the hcdiag binary or package on your local machine or a product instance

-- Download [hcdiag v0.5.0](https://releases.hashicorp.com/hcdiag/0.5.0/) manually and install on your PATH _or_ use a package manager:
+- Download [hcdiag v0.5.0](https://releases.hashicorp.com/hcdiag/0.5.0/) manually and install on your PATH _or_ use a [package manager](https://www.hashicorp.com/official-packaging-guide):

   ```sh
   # Example RHEL package install steps